Kate, Princess of Wales, apologizes for editing family photo that fueled rumors about her health

 “I wanted to express my apologies for any confusion the family photograph we shared yesterday caused,” the post said.

-In the past, the palace has issued several of Kate's family snapshots featuring her and Prince William with their children Prince George, 10; Princess Charlotte, 8; and Prince Louis, 5.
+In the past, the palace has issued several of Kate's family snapshots featuring her and heir to the throne, Prince William, with their children Prince George, 10; Princess Charlotte, 8; and Prince Louis, 5.

 The latest photo was taken by William, Kensington Palace said.
-In an accompanying message posted on social media, Kate said: “Thank you for your kind wishes and continued support over the last two months.
+In an accompanying social media message, Kate said: “Thank you for your kind wishes and continued support over the last two months.
 Wishing everyone a Happy Mother’s Day.”

 While there was no suggestion the photo was fake, AP retracted it because closer inspection revealed the source had manipulated the image in a way that did not meet AP’s photo standards.
-For instance, the image shows an inconsistency in the alignment of Princess Charlotte’s left hand.
+For instance, it contained an inconsistency in the alignment of Princess Charlotte’s left hand with the sleeve of her sweater.

-Other major news agencies, including Getty, Reuters and AFP, did the same on Sunday.
+Other major news agencies, including Getty, Reuters, AFP and the U.K. national agency, PA, also withdrew the photo.

-Shortly before Kate’s statement was issued on Monday, Britain’s national news agency said it was following suit.
-PA said it had asked Kensington Palace for clarification about the image and “in the absence of that clarification, we are killing the image from our picture service.”

 Kensington Palace said it would not release the original unedited photograph.
 And while Kate’s statement provided a measure of clarification, it looked unlikely to stop the swirl of rumor that has accelerated during her absence from public duties.